burespe1/semantic-dictionary/README.md

 ### Content Creation

-The work on data types is done in the `drafts/` folder in the subfolder per delegated regulation.
-Each data type is a separate markdown document, with predefined attributes and "free" content.
+The work on **transport-related concepts** aka **data types** is done in the `drafts/` folder in the subfolder per delegated regulation.
+Each data type is a separate markdown document (fragment), with predefined attributes and "free" content.

+See [`drafts/README.md`](drafts/README.md) for the detailed instructions.

 ### 🔄 Preview auto-generation